How to Write YouTube Titles for Shorts vs Long Videos (What Actually Works)

 Step 3: Let the Video Do the Teaching

 The title opens the door.
+The video tells the story.

 How Titles Work for Long-Form YouTube Videos